pubnub/pubnub-api/mono-for-android/README.md

 Please ensure that in order to run on Mono the constant in the pubnub.cs file should be set to "true" OVERRIDE_TCP_KEEP_ALIVE = true;

+When creating a new project or a new configuration please add a compiler flag by going into the "Options -> Compiler -> Define Symbols" and adding "MONODROID;" to it.

 Dev environment setup:
 - MAC OS X 10.7.4 (Lion)
 - MonoTouch 4.41 Evaluation